 Notes: Standard errors in parenthesis.
-Significance levels are denoted as \\\p<0.01, \\p<0.05, and \p<0.1, respectively.
-The fixed effect is at origin country-destination country-year level, and the error term is clustered at the origin country-destination country level.
+Significance levels are denoted as p<0.01, p<0.05, and p<0.1, respectively.
+Fixed effects are included at the origin-destination-year level, and standard errors are clustered at the origin-by-destination level.